 At times during this election season, the political differences between the two parties has seemed overwhelming.
 This is especially true on global warming, where a recent survey by the Pew Research Center found that political affiliations are still a major determinant of how Americans view climate change — despite a recent streak of 16 consecutive months of record-setting global temperatures.
-But as we gear up for the third and final debate between the candidates for the U.S. presidency, we can be glad that virtually all Americans agree on at least one thing: solar power is the future.
+But as we gear up for the third and final debate between the candidates for the U.S. presidency, we can be glad that, despite differing views on climate change, virtually all Americans agree on at least one thing: solar power is the future.

 According to the Pew survey, fully 89% of Americans support expanding the use of solar power, with only 9% opposed — the most agreement on any source of energy polled!
 Increased solar is supported by a whopping 97% of the most liberal Democrats and even 83% of the most conservative Republicans, making it an issue that spans the political spectrum like no other.
 And even if Donald Trump isn’t a big fan of solar (yet), other Republicans are being encouraged to take solar-friendly positions by centrist clean energy super-PACs as well as activist groups like the Green Tea Party.

 A big reason for solar’s widespread popularity across political lines is money.
 Not the kind of big donations and shadowy backroom deals that we often think of when ‘money’ and ‘politics’ come to mind, but the money that homeowners, businesses, and utilities are saving by using solar instead of old-fashioned fossil fuels.
 Solar costs have plummeted over the past decade, with median residential solar installation costs falling by more than 50% in the U.S. Thanks to these low costs, solar is the fastest-growing source of new power generation worldwide, and it’s hard to argue with that kind of success.